Polymer/old-docs-site/app/2.0/docs/devguide/dom-template.md

 see [main document definitions](registering-elements#main-document-definitions).
 {.alert .alert-info}

-### Specify a string template
+### Return an HTMLTemplateElement {#templateobject}

-As an alternative to specifying the element's template in markup, you can specify a string template by creating a static `template` getter that returns a string.
+As an alternative to specifying the element's template in markup, you can create a static `template` getter that returns an HTMLTemplateElement.

 This getter is called _once_, when the first instance of the element is upgraded.